-Somehow, the small amount of positives were enough for me to proceed with the project.
-I had the technical experience (more or less) to complete the film, the 95-180% commitment from my lead actor and cameraman and the fact that I had total creative freedom to experiment.
+Somehow, a few positives were enough for me to proceed with the project.
+I had the technical experience (more or less) to complete the film, the 95-180% commitment from my lead actor and cameraman and the fact that I had the total creative freedom to experiment.

 Mark is a hard working and well-heeled businessman who takes a well earned day off work.
 However, the day turns sour when he is ambushed by two aggressive hoodlums who leave his battered torso for dead.

 But afterwards, a more tragic and sinister twist takes place when a callous and murderous scoundrel called John comes across the unconscious Mark.

 Not to look a gift horse in the mouth, John lumps the unconscious body in the boot of Mark’s luxury sedan.

 Anxious to extort Mark for all he can, John tortures him for financial gain …and sadistic joy.
 Bound up and blindfolded in the boot of his own sedan Mark struggles to be defiant and unsurrenderous.
 But even sour days can have the sweetest outcome as John finds himself exposed to Mark’s very inner and dark secret.

 The following is a record taken from production notes.

 DAY 1: [Scene 20; Luke confronts Mark (the serial killer) at home.]
 I found myself using a pot plant to hold up a reflector.

 DAY 2: [Scene 16-18; Mark slaughters Luke in his Lexus.]
 The blood effects actually worked.

 DAY 3: [Pickup shots of Lexus.]
 Returned the rented bronze Lexus back to Avis.
 I hope we can rent the same coloured one again.